 The handling of historic liability claims will be determined by the nature of the insurance cover provided at the time of the incident.

 Employers’ liability claims, such as those arising from historic exposure to asbestos, will be considered by the insurer on risk at the time of the exposure.
 This is termed, ‘claims occurring’ cover.

 The cover provided by insurers in respect of Abuse has also traditionally been arranged in this way with claims falling to be considered by the insurer on cover at the time of the alleged abuse.
 Some insurers have, however, changed the basis of cover for Abuse to require that claims need to be notified during the life of the policy.
 This is termed, ‘claims made’ cover.
 To protect against any possible exposure to claims not notified during the life of the policy, retroactive cover is required from the time cover was first arranged on a claims made basis to the expiry date of the insurance policy.
 This is no different to the way in which cover should be arranged when changing from one insurer to another.

 One of the key responsibilities of the Managers will be to monitor new and emerging risks along with market and sector developments.
 Members will contact the Managers for all risk and insurance related queries.
 The Managers will maintain a watching brief on all activities within Members and within the insurance marketplace, ensuring that Members are always provided with the most accurate and pertinent advice available.

 No, the Mutual will not have a regulatory capital requirement.
 The Mutual will only ever retain a level of risk which it is able to fund from operational revenue and surpluses.
-Mutual pricing to its Members may change from year to year, reflecting the performance of the Mutual and movement in the insurance placements, but Members will not be asked to pay any more than their original annual contribution.
+Mutual pricing to its Members may change from year to year, reflecting the performance of the Mutual and movement in the insurance placements, but Members will not be asked to pay any more than their original contribution during a protection period.